MingHin-Cheung/JavaStudentsDatabase/README.md

 ```

 ## PieChart
-	Uses JavaFX to show the proportion of students for each GPA
+	Used JavaFX to show the proportion of students for each GPA

 *  Each segment has a different color;
 *  Each segment has a legend showing the corresponding GPA, frequency and number of students;
 *  The segments for the GPAs are displayed in alphabetical order.

 ## Built With